Home » Health Conditions » Neurology » Sleeping Disorders

 The Need for Treatment

 Although hypopnea is not as severe as sleep apnea, treatment is needed to prevent the condition from getting worse and leading to complications.
-High correlations have been noted between these types of sleep disorders and increased for strokes, heart attacks, and other cardiovascular problems.
+High correlations have been noted between these types of sleep disorders and increased risks for strokes, heart attacks, and other cardiovascular problems.
 Receiving the proper treatment has been shown to increase mortality rates by 95% over the course of five years.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.